Neuroplant/Marlin2.0.x-Config-for-Anycubic-Mega-SE/readme.md

 or you can use the firmware.hex..

-# SD-Support is deactivated to add features more interesting to me
+# SD-Support is deactivated

+* Brickout
+* Filament Runout Sensor
+* Arc Support

 ###### *This will kill your printer, don't blame me if not*